 Treat jars are one of my favorite things to make and give as gifts.
-I had an idea of what I was going to make this holiday season and then I saw some of the healthy treats from Natural Balance®.
-Small, delicious, (according to our six dogs total) and nutritious they are perfect to help keep a dog happy and focused while on a walk or during a training session.
+I had an idea of what I would make this holiday season, and then I saw some of the healthy treats from Natural Balance®.
+Small, delicious (according to our six dogs total), and nutritious they are perfect for helping keep a dog happy and focused while on a walk or during a training session.
 Inspired, I quickly abandoned the jar idea and decided to make a DIY Dog Treat Bag- perfect for when you’re out with your dog.

-This bag is very simple to make, trust me, my sewing education began and ended in 8th grade, and I have rarely attempted to sew since then.
+This bag is straightforward to make.
+Trust me, my sewing education began and ended in 8th grade, and I have rarely attempted to sew since then.

 - Fabric (prewashed)